‘How Do You Know’ (2010) Review

 Owen Wilson’s Matty is silly, juvenile, and a philanderer, and he doesn’t exactly go to great lengths to hide any of these particular traits.
 Wilson does a fine enough job as Matty, and it seems like he’s having fun with the role, but there’s nothing new about it.
 The character is one we’ve seen dozens of times in other rom-coms.

 It’s one thing for Lisa to spend time with him because he’s fun, handsome, and ‘insensitive’ – which is something she claims she needs after being comforted by the entire softball team after the news that she was cut.
-But when she moves in with him and is routinely shown how little Matty actually cares about her, it’s baffling to me that a strong, confident woman like Lisa would continue to give him a chance after chance to grow up.
+But when she moves in with him and is repeatedly shown how little Matty actually cares about her, it’s baffling to me that a strong, confident woman like Lisa would keep giving him another chance after another to grow up.

 As is generally the case, in my humble opinion, Paul Rudd is charming and funny enough to make even a lousy movie an okay movie.
-I’m pretty sure he is the only one to share the screen with every character, and he adds plenty of awkward sweetness to George’s role that, of course, you’ll root for him to avoid jail and win the girl.
+I’m pretty sure he is the only one who shares the screen with every character, and he adds plenty of awkward sweetness to George’s role, so of course you’ll root for him to avoid jail and win the girl.

 Reese Witherspoon takes a somewhat flimsy role and adds depth and likability to Lisa.
-Reese has always had excellent comedic timing, but Lisa doesn’t get a lot of opportunities to be funny.
-She is mainly at the mercy of Matty, the daffy caricature of a male athlete, and George, the affable every man who makes her laugh with his bumbling honesty.
+Reese has always had excellent comedic timing, but Lisa doesn’t get many opportunities to be funny.
+She is mainly at the mercy of Matty, the daffy caricature of a male athlete, and George, the affable everyman who makes her laugh with his bumbling honesty.

 Given the caliber of the cast, I was hoping for more from How Do You Know.
 The script was disappointing, and the characters, while enjoyable enough, were characters I’ve seen before.
-How Do You Know presents nothing new to the rom-com genre, and the movie itself felt a bit clunky, like it couldn’t really figure out what kind of story it wanted to tell.
+How Do You Know offers nothing new to the rom-com genre, and the movie itself felt a bit clunky, as if it couldn’t quite figure out what kind of story it wanted to tell.
 Do I think the film was as bad as the reviews claimed when it was released?
 Not really, no. But it wasn’t anything overly memorable, either.
 It was okay… but that’s about it.

 Watched: 01/26/2019